 What are protein shakes?

 Protein shakes are typically made from protein powder and water.
-However, you can combine protein powder with endless combinations of liquids and other ingredients to customise your own shake.
+However, you can combine protein powder with endless combinations, like milk for example, and other ingredients to customise your own shake.

 Protein powder is a convenient protein source that can be used to help meet your workout goals, or to ensure that you consume enough protein each day.
-Alternatively, you can purchase high-protein, pre-packaged shakes in grocery, supplement, or health food stores.
+Alternatively, you can purchase high-protein, pre-packaged shakes in the supermarket, and supplement, or health food stores.
 While you might think of protein shakes as being just for after a weight training session, they can be used throughout the day, in a variety of ways, to supplement your diet.

 Research has shown that high-protein diets can be an effective approach to weight loss.1 However, too much protein from animal sources can contribute to extra saturated fat and cholesterol, which is not heart-healthy.
 Protein powders provide a low-fat, low-cholesterol alternative to eating additional, larger portions of animal-based protein products.

 When trying to lose weight, the bottom line is that you need to consume fewer calories than your body burns throughout the day.
-Everyone’s calorie needs vary depending on body size, body composition, health conditions, and activity levels.
+Everyone’s calorie needs vary depending on body size, body composition, health conditions, activity levels and goals.
 Protein shakes can help with weight loss in several different ways, as they can be used: